joantolos/joantolos/src/assets/posts/hexagonal-architecture.md

 - **Everything in software architecture is a trade-off:** Every decision you make in software architecture comes with both benefits and drawbacks.
 In other words, there is no perfect solution that satisfies all requirements without some compromises.
 - **Why is more important than how:** Focusing on "why" helps ensure that architecture aligns with long-term goals and solves real problems, rather than just adding complexity for complexity's sake.
 By understanding the underlying purpose, architects can make informed decisions that adapt to future changes in technology and requirements.

-# (Some of) The main available architectures

-# Microservices

-# Domain Driven Design (DDD)

- (why domain centric)

-# Hexagonal architecture

- "However, we do follow and recommend the advice from domain-driven design to establish and use a ubiquitous language amongst fellow employees to help ensure fewer term-based misunderstandings"
+# Domain-Driven Design (DDD): Building Software Around the Business

+Before diving into Hexagonal Architecture, it helps to understand the idea of Domain-Driven Design (DDD), since Hexagonal is one of the ways to put DDD principles into practice.

+At its core, DDD is about aligning software with the business domain it serves.
+Instead of starting with databases, frameworks, or technical layers, DDD begins with the domain—the real-world problem space your application is meant to solve.
+The goal is to capture the knowledge of domain experts (people who understand the business) and reflect it directly in the software's structure and language.

+DDD emphasizes concepts like a **ubiquitous language** (a shared vocabulary between developers and business experts), **entities** and **value objects** that model the business, and **bounded contexts** that define clear boundaries between different parts of the domain.
+This approach keeps the core of the system focused on business logic, while technical concerns like databases, APIs, or user interfaces are treated as secondary details that can change over time.

+DDD helps us design systems where the software naturally expresses the business rules.

  # The relationship between DDD and Hexagonal Architecture

 - DDD is a philosophy for designing software that reflects complex business domains.
-- Hexagonal Architecture is one way to implement DDD by ensuring the core domain logic is decoupled from external systems.
+- Hexagonal Architecture is **one way** to implement DDD by ensuring the core domain logic is decoupled from external systems.
 - Other architectural styles that can be used to implement DDD include:
     - Layered Architecture (traditional approach)
     - Clean Architecture (concentric rings, similar to Hexagonal)